Christian be revived in the true gospel and in understanding how to be complete in Christ.

-The one thing that we need is to sit at the feet of Jesus, as Mary did, to be refreshed with a sense of His presence as we worship and hear His Word.
+The one thing that we need when it comes to doing church is to sit at the feet of Jesus, as Mary did, to be refreshed with a sense of His presence as we worship and hear His Word.
 So often the church service is made into an event no different than the Martha syndrome.
+There is a prevailing busyness, distracting so many with things that seem to be necessary, but are not that ‘one thing [that] is necessary’.

 Christians are being ripped off because they are not able to meet together as Christians, with their traditions.
 Instead, we are burdened with things that are supposed to make us relevant before those who find the things of Jesus boring.